bobbyiliev/introduction-to-sql/ebook/en/content/002-install-mysql.md

 Now that you know what a database, table, and column are, the next thing that you would need to do is install a database service where you would be running your SQL queries on.

-We would be using MySQL as it is free, open-source, and very widely used.
+We will be using MySQL as it is free, open-source, and very widely used.

 ## Installing MySQL